 Basic Prostate Anatomy and Function

 The prostate is a male sex accessory gland located within the pelvis below the bladder and above the urogenital diaphragm.
 The prostate encircles the urethra like a doughnut and is embryologically derived from the urogenital sinus (Figure 1).
-There are 4 basic anatomic zones of the prostate: the anterior zone, the peripheral zone, the central zone, and the transition zone.
-The vast majority of prostate cancers arise in the peripheral zone of the prostate, whereas benign prostatic hyperplasia (BPH) occurs in the transition zone.
-Since the majority of the peripheral zone is located posteriorly and the prostate is directly anterior to the rectum, prostate tumors that form nodules can often be palpated on a digital rectal exam (DRE; Figure 2).
+The prostate has four primary anatomic zones: the anterior zone, the peripheral zone, the central zone, and the transition zone.
+The majority of prostate cancers arise in the peripheral zone of the prostate, whereas benign prostatic hyperplasia (BPH) occurs in the transition zone.
+Since most of the peripheral zone is located posteriorly and the prostate is directly anterior to the rectum, prostate tumors that form nodules can often be palpated on a digital rectal exam (DRE; Figure 2).
 Additionally, since the peripheral zone is relatively distant from the urethra, men with prostate cancer most often have no urinary symptoms.
 With regards to BPH, the prostate continues to grow (hyperplasia) predominantly in the transition zone with age.
 These benign changes can cause voiding symptoms mainly due to obstruction.

 Figure 1.
 Prostate Anatomy